q&a page 14

 Of course, for halacha L’Ma’aseh a Rav must be consulted.

-648) Q: Are you allowed to clap on shabbos? and furthermore, are you allowed to make a beat on shabbos to sing to (like bang and clap) as many shabbaton activities do?
+648) Q: Is it permissible to clap on shabbos? and furthermore, is one allowed to make a beat on shabbos to sing to (like bang and clap) as many shabbaton activities do?

 A: The Shulchan Aruch Siman 339:3 rules that it is forbidden to clap ones hands together or ones hand against their thigh on Shabbos and it is also forbidden to dance on Shabbos.